cloud-coder/docker-lab-2016/part-2/README.md

 #### Define API Service

-1. Enter the details of the api service into the yaml file as a child of the 'services' definition after the gateway service defintion.
-The following lines should go after the gateway service definition and before the networks section
+1. Enter the details of the _api_ service into the yaml file as a child of the _services_ definition after the _gateway_ service defintion.
+The following lines should go after the _gateway_ service definition and before the _networks_ section

     ```yaml
       api: